gravitational/teleport/docs/2.7/admin-guide.md

     #    "off"   : session recording is turned off
     session_recording: "node"

-    # Determines if idle clients will be forcefully disconnected from any node
+    # Determines if SSH sessions to cluster nodes are forcefully terminated
+    # after no activity from a client (idle client).
-    # in a cluster.
-Examples: "30m", "1h" or "1h30m"
+    # Examples: "30m", "1h" or "1h30m"
     client_idle_timeout: never

     # Determines if the clients will be forcefully disconnected when their